 5 Tips for Unemployed Law Grads

 It’s also worth thinking carefully about whether you truly want to practice law.
-If the answer is no, it’s far better to realize that now – before you’ve committed several more years to developing an increasingly specialized skill set.
+If the answer is no, it’s far better to realize that now – before you’ve committed several more years to develop an increasingly specialized skill set.
 The decision not to practice can be a challenging one to make, but there are lots of contented ex-lawyers in the world (in fact, 24% of JDs who passed the bar in 2000 are no longer practicing law), and you can ultimately be one of them.
 Law school sharpens a very specific skill set, and these skills are transferable.

 If you’re having doubts, now is the time to explore your other options.